btmarsh6/Week-1-SQL-Project/cleaning_data.md

 8. In all_sessions table: productrefundamount, itemquantity, itemrevenue, and searchkeyword columns are all NULL.
 The currencycode is only USD.
 Delete these columns.
 9. In all_sessions table: Convert totaltransactionrevenue, productprice, productrevenue, transactionrevenue to dollars
 10. In all_sessions table: 24 rows have no country and 8656 rows have no city.
 Change all these values to 'unknown'
+11. In all_sessions table: v2productcategories is inconsistent.
+Consolidate and sort products

 Queries: